Roasted Butternut Squash Soup

 Description

-Butternut squash soup is flavorful and easy to make!
-Just roast the butternut squash and onion and toss it in a blender with the remaining ingredients and blend it up.
+Butternut squash soup is so flavorful and easy to make!
+Just roast the butternut squash and onion, then toss it in a blender with the remaining ingredients and blend it up.
 Watch my video below to see how quickly it comes together!

 Video